axxia/meta-intel-axxia/README.md

 9.9 For axxiax86-64 machine (SNR), choose the System where the image will run between simulation and emulation:

-   for Simix Simulation System (default):
+   for Simics Simulation System (default):
-   RUNTARGET = "simix"
+   RUNTARGET = "simics"

    for Frio FPGA Emulation System:
    RUNTARGET = "frio"